Service Charges Explained

 Even after you have contacted us, if you still think that part of your service charge is unreasonable, you can make a formal complaint.
 As fixed service charges apply to some of our general needs properties these are not determined by a Tribunal.

 Where a variable service charge is applicable, as might be in some of our leases, we would if we cannot resolve the matter refer the case to an independent advisor who will look into our reasons for charging you, and your reasons for disagreeing with the charge.
 They will then decide who is right, or suggest a compromise, you may be asked to pay part of the costs for this.
 Alternatively we could look at using the Mediation service as a way of resolution.

-If you feel that any of the service charges that we ask you to pay are unreasonable, you need to explain this to our Income Team.
+If you feel that any of the service charges that we ask you to pay are unreasonable, you need to explain this to your Customer Relations Manager.
 You must give a full account of why you feel the charge is unreasonable.
 First Tier Tribunal have the power to decide whether service charges are reasonable and whether you have to pay them or not.